piccard21/vue-component-skeleton/README.md

 ## Features

-- Loadash webpack cherrypicking
-- Library var-name
+- create smaller Lodash builds lodash-webpack-plugin by cherry-picking Lodash modules
+- use your component inside a browser-envirnoment, i.e. by
-- filename
+	- *<script type="text/javascript" src="vue-my-component.js"></script>*
+- import your component in a Node.js-based development
-- import / require
+	- import VueMyComponent from 'vue-my-component';
-- scss
+- use scss inside your SFC